Easter Egg Cupcakes with Swiss Meringue Buttercream - lemon infused yellow cake topped with the most dreamy vanilla frosting and a cute candy nest.

 - Buttercream storage tips: Serve immediately or store in an airtight container for 2 days at room temperature or 10 days in the refrigerator.

-- For the cupcakes, you will scoop buttercream into a large pastry bag fitted with a 1M pastry tip.
+- Fill the cupcakes with a little bit of lemon curd.
+You can do this by punching a small hole in the top of the cupcake with the bottom of a pastry tip (such as a 1M).
+Scoop in a generous teaspoon full of lemon curd, then replace the cupcake top.
+Then scoop buttercream into a large pastry bag fitted with a 1M pastry tip.
 Pipe buttercream onto cupcakes.
-Add green coconut and jellybeans.
+Add green coconut (simply add green food coloring to coconut flakes and stir).
+Top with jellybeans.
 Serve immediately or store covered for up to 2 days at room temperature or in the refrigerator for 5-7 days.
 (Note: You can color your coconut green by adding a few drops of green food coloring, then stir until completely combined.)

 You might also like the Best Lemon Cake from Scratch